TripElephant/redpush/README.md

 This tool is to upload the queries, visuals, and dashboards to a server. `-i` for the source file.

 There are a few tricks used by the tool to be able to manage those queries in Redash.
-If you start from a file generated from the `dump` commnad, you will need to add a few things:
+If you start from a file generated from the `dump` command, you will need to add a few things:

 - `redpush_id` Each query and visualization needs this, it is a unique id (uint) (not repeated in any query in a redash deployment) for redpush to be able to track the queries.
 The tool doesn't check if they are repeated or not, that is up to your tests or how you manage the _YAML_ file.